ChenggongWang/3bcm_with_PINN/README.md

 ## Physics Informed Neural Networks (PINN)

-To use PINN learns (fits) the data and the physical model in the same time, we need to construct the loss function not only with traditional data loss, but also the function loss.
+To use NN learns (fits) the data and the physical model in the same time, we need to construct the loss function not only with traditional data loss, but also the function loss.
 So, the trained NN satisfies the data and the physics in the same time.
 For more details, please reference: https://maziarraissi.github.io/PINNs/.

+The work is built based on the example of Navier-Stokes Equation in [PINN](https://github.com/maziarraissi/PINNs)

 ## 3-box climate model: